ajstrongdev/heplang/README.md

 </div>

-## Documentation

-- The project is a tiny, TINY, hobby project.
-As it grows I will eventually add documentation but since it's under development that has not stagnated in the ~6 hours I created it, I will add it when development slows down.
-For now, "The code is the docs™"

 ## Why?

 Some may think, "why another programming language", and honestly, my answer is "Why not?".
 I decided to make Heplang for no other reason than that it would be a fun project to work on.
 I wanted something challenging, and something to improve my experience in a language where I was under-confident, so I chose to make a language, in Python.